alganet/AppPackPrototype/README.md

 For Developers
 --------------

+Checking if multi-platform works:

   1. Clone the repo
   2. Click the clickable icon
   	2a.
 AppPack-1.0-dev.lnk should be clickable on Windows.
   	2b.
 AppPack-1.0-dev.desktop should be clickable on Linux.
   	2c.
 AppPack-1.0-dev.app folder should be clickable on OS X 10.6 or higher.
   3. You should see a "Hello" displayed in HTML as a standalone app.

+Troubleshooting:

+  1. /Contents/MacOS/AppPack must be executable
+  2. /.AppPack.sh must be executable
+  3. /AppPack-1.0-dev.desktop must be executable
+  4. When changing versions, change them on:
+    1. The .app folder
+    2. The .desktop and .lnk shortcuts
+    3. The .AppPack.ini file
+  5. Window may be small on Linux (the size of the Hello world, or your app)
+  6. Currently, only works on Linux which has Firefox (though Chromium can and will be supported).

 Structure Description: